reduzent/netpd-server/README.md

 clients accordingly.
 This can be done through the _[pref] (http://www.netpd.org/NetpdPreferences)_ panel in _[chat.pd] (http://www.netpd.org/Chat)_.
 Correct values for 'IP' (and 'Port', if you changed the default) need to be entered.
-Those settings might be saved.
+Those settings can be saved.

 #### Bugs and feature requests ####